 The end of the Coalition government is very welcome—but the fight for refugee rights is far from over.
-More than six months since the election, the new Labor government has not even given a timeline for when it will honour its promise to grant 19,000 refugees on Temporary Protection Visas (TPVs) and SafeHaven Enterprise Visas (SHEVs) permanent visas.
+On 13 February the new Labor government finally announced plans to honour its promise to grant 19,000 refugees on Temporary Protection Visas (TPVs) and SafeHaven Enterprise Visas (SHEVs) permanent visas.

 Permanent visas for all

-There are also 10,000 asylum seekers who were refused visas under the Liberals’ unfair “fast track” processing system.
+But there are also 10,000 other asylum seekers who were refused visas under the Liberals’ unfair “fast track” processing system.
 Labor has made no promise to deliver them permanent visas.

 Labor returned the Nadeslingham Home to Bilo, and gave them permanent visas.